 On 19th May 2018, St George’s Chapel in Windsor was bedecked with a stunning display of foliage and white flowers.
 An arch of Meghan’s favourite peonies combined with white roses greeted guests as they entered through the West Door of this historic high Gothic-style church, which has played host to centuries of Royal ceremonies, while inside the chapel, similar displays decorated the organ loft and aisles, all echoing the simple white blooms found in the bride’s bouquet.

 Locally sourced and arranged by fashionable florist Philippa Craddock, Harry and Meghan’s flowers were an environmentally conscious choice, with bee-friendly wildflower displays including foxgloves and lilies of the valley appearing throughout the chapel.
 A couple’s choice of flowers often carries significance, and the roses were included as a nod to the late Diana, as they were her favourites.
 Foliage and branches were incorporated into the design, and included birch, beech and hornbeam sprigs.
-The floral theme didn’t end with the venue; Harry and Meghan’s stunning elderflower and lemon cake was also adorned with fresh, white flowers.
+Being event decor hire specialists ourselves we were delighted to see that the floral theme didn’t end with the venue; Harry and Meghan’s stunning elderflower and lemon cake was also adorned with fresh, white flowers.

 A day of contrasts